A guide to visiting Sevilla, Spain

 Las Setas

-Quite possibly the most unique structure I’ve ever seen, Las Setas (also known as the Mushroom of the Incarnation) is popular destination to get 360 degree views of Seville.
+Quite possibly the most unique structure I’ve ever seen, Las Setas (known as the Mushroom of the Incarnation) is a popular destination to get 360 degree views of Seville.
 The skywalk is open throughout the day, but truly comes alive in the evening with its Aurora light show.
 Immersive music and dazzling colourful lights make for a truly magical and one of a kind experience that is worth the entry fee.
 At Las Setas you will also find a selection of restaurants, bars, an indoor market and a chance to get a photo with the ‘I <3 Sevilla’ sign.
 The basement is home to an archeological museum, where Roman ruins were uncovered during the sites construction, is also worth a visit.

 TOP TIPS:

-Entry fee is 16 euros and can be pre-booked online.
+• Entry fee is 16 euros and can be pre-booked online.

-SANTAS CRUZ Historic Old Town
+Santa Cruz Historic Old Town

 Palace de Las Duenas